 Having been established as one of the better zoos in the country, the Guwahati Zoo as it popularly known as a wildlife paradise spread over an extensive area of 430 acres.
 Located in a densely vegetated forest area in the centre of Guwahati called the Hengrabari Forest Area, the protected area has not lost its vibrant touch with mother nature.
 Often referred to as the green lung of the city of Guwahati, the Assam Zoo cum Botanical Garden lies just 6 kilometres south of the mighty Brahmaputra river that flows through the state and is the largest of its kind in the North-East region of the country.
 The zoo exhibits captivating landscape gardens, a great deal of wildlife and a serene environment.
 It has had an important mark in shaping the ecological outline of the state and also the country.
 A unique abundance of the wildlife here makes it an admirer's paradise and is certainly worth the visit!

 Formerly known as the Trichur Zoo, Thrissur Zoo and the State Museum is located in the heart of Thrissur city, Kerala.
-Started in the year 1885, the attraction covers an area of approximately 13.5 acres.
+Started in the year 1885, this zoo in India covers an area of approximately 13.5 acres.
 The zoo houses a wide variety of animals, reptiles, and birds.
 Besides the extensive variety of fauna, the zoo has many other attractions to fascinate you.
 There is a Zoological Garden, Botanical Garden, a Natural History Museum and an Art Museum, showcasing the socio-cultural heritage of the region.

-Visiting Zoos not only enlighten your mind but is also a great way to know about the different species in our world.
+Visiting zoos in India not only enlighten your mind but is also a great way to know about the different species in our world.
 As you walk around the zoo you will come across a wide Different variety of animals and birds which have been brought from different parts of the world.

 Compare quotes from upto 3 travel agents for free